mlepicier/hybrid-genetic-algorithm/README.md

 # Hybrid Genetic Algorithm

 ## Abstract:
 <p align="justify">This project consist of implementing a genetic algorithm to optimize the routing of truck deliveries to minimize the transportation cost.
 A genetic algorithm (GA) is a metaheuristic inspired by Darwin's theory of natural selection, part of the larger class of evolutionary algorithms.
-With a wide range of <b>different applications</b>, beyond their common use in the field of operations research, GAs are particuliarly useful for decision tree pruning as well as hyperparameter optimization of machine learning models.
+With a wide range of <b>different applications</b>, beyond their common use in the field of operations research, GAs are particuliarly used in <b>machine learning</b> for decision tree pruning, hyper-parameter optimization (HPO), automated machine learning (AutoML), and neural architecture search (NAS).
 This project was conducted from September 2020 to January 2021 as a student at the <b>University of Technology of Troyes</b>.
 Below are a few paragraphs to give you context about the project.</p>

 ## Repository Assets: